fisser001/fogbank-scripts/docs/4_3_hive_tez.rst

 Follow the installation instructions from `here <http://www.bogotobogo.com/Hadoop/BigData_hadoop_Hive_Install_On_Ubuntu_16_04.php>`_.

-For the “Configuring Hive Metastore” step, also modify the existing properties in ``hive-site.xml``:
+For the "Configuring Hive Metastore" step, also modify the existing properties in ``hive-site.xml``:

 .. code:: xml